 Wheel Bearing Seals

-The bearing seals keep contaminants out of the hub and away from your bearings.
-Compromised seals are the main cause of bearing failure.
+The bearing seals keep contaminants out of the wheel hub and away from your bearings.
+Compromised seals are the leading cause of bearing failure.
 Any type of contaminant will drastically reduce the lifespan of your bearings.

-The spacers on the left and right of the hub connect the bearings to the axle mounts, and keep the wheel positioned on the axle.
+The spacers on the left and right of the wheel hub connect the bearings to the axle mounts and keep the wheel positioned on the axle.

 Spacers need to be an exact length.
 If they are too short, your forks will bend in as you torque the axle nut.
 This will lead to fork binding and premature wear.

-The axle holds all the parts of the hub, and connects them to the forks.
+The axle holds all the parts of the wheel hub and connects them to the forks.

-The axle nut holds the hub together when mounted on the forks.
-The axle nut must be torqued to manufacturer specs to allow the hub to work correctly.
+The axle nut holds the wheel hub together when mounted on the forks.
+The axle nut must be torqued to manufacturer specs to allow the wheel hub to work correctly.

-If the nut is too lose, the spacers and seals will spin, causing damage to the axle.
+If the nut is too loose, the spacers and seals will spin, causing damage to the axle.